 On August 31, 1870, Italian physician and educator Maria Tecla Artemesia Montessori was born.
 She is probably best known for the philosophy of education that bears her name, and her writing on scientific pedagogy.
 Her educational method is in use today in public and private schools throughout the world.

-At yovisto, you may enjoy a video lecture titled Lets get serious about teacher quality by Stephen Dinham.
+At yovisto academic video search, you may enjoy a video lecture titled Lets get serious about teacher quality by Stephen Dinham.

 References and Further Reading:

 - Maria Montessori, The montessori method: Scientific pedagogy as applied to child education in “the children’s houses” with additions and revisions by the author